 Adjusted Diluted Earnings per Share.
 Adjusted Diluted Earnings per Share is a non-GAAP financial measure commonly used in our industry and should not be construed as an alternative to diluted earnings per share as an indicator of operating performance.
-Simply Good Foods defines Adjusted Diluted Earnings Per Share as diluted earnings per share before depreciation and amortization, loss in fair value change of warrant liability, business transaction costs, stock-based compensation expense, inventory step-up, integration costs, noncore legal costs, and other non-core expenses, on a theoretical tax effected basis of such adjustments.
+Simply Good Foods defines Adjusted Diluted Earnings Per Share as diluted earnings per share before depreciation and amortization, loss in fair value change of warrant liability, stock-based compensation expense, integration costs, and other non-core expenses, on a theoretical tax effected basis of such adjustments.
 The tax effect of such adjustments to Adjusted Diluted Earnings Per Share is calculated by applying an overall assumed statutory tax rate to each gross adjustment as shown in the reconciliation to Adjusted EBITDA, as previously defined.
 The assumed statutory tax rate reflects a normalized effective tax rate estimated based on assumptions regarding the Company's statutory and effective tax rate for each respective reporting period, including the current and deferred tax effects of each adjustment, and is adjusted for the effects of tax reform, if any.
 The Company consistently applies the overall assumed statutory tax rate to periods throughout each fiscal year and reassesses the overall assumed statutory rate on annual basis.
-The Company believes that the inclusion of these supplementary adjustments in presenting Adjusted Diluted Earnings per Share, when used in conjunction with diluted earnings per share, are appropriate to provide additional information to investors, reflects more accurately operating results of the on-going operations, enhances the overall understanding of past financial performance and future prospects and allows for greater transparency with respect to the key metrics the Company uses in its financial and operational decision making.
+The Company believes that the inclusion of these supplementary adjustments in presenting Adjusted Diluted Earnings per Share, when used in conjunction with diluted earnings per share, is appropriate to provide additional information to investors, reflects more accurately operating results of the on-going operations, enhances the overall understanding of past financial performance and future prospects and allows for greater transparency with respect to the key metrics the Company uses in its financial and operational decision making.
 The Company also believes that Adjusted Diluted Earnings per Share is frequently used by securities analysts, investors and other interested parties in the evaluation of companies in its industry.
-Adjusted Diluted Earnings per Share and the interested parties in the evaluation of companies due to differences in the non-GAAP calculation.
+Adjusted Diluted Earnings per Share may not be comparable to other similarly titled captions of other companies due to differences in the non-GAAP calculation.

-The following unaudited table below provides a reconciliation of Adjusted Diluted Earnings Per Share to its most directly comparable GAAP measure, which is diluted earnings per share, for the fifty-two weeks ended August 28, 2021:
+The following unaudited table below provides a reconciliation of Adjusted Diluted Earnings Per Share to the most directly comparable GAAP measure, which is diluted earnings per share, for the fifty-two weeks ended August 27, 2022:

-52-Weeks Ended August 28, 2021
+52-Weeks Ended August 27, 2022

-Diluted earnings per share \$ 0.42
+Diluted earnings per share \$ 1.08

 Depreciation and amortization 0.19

-Business transaction costs -

-Stock-based compensation expense 0.08
+Stock-based compensation expense 0.12

-Integration of Quest 0.03
+Integration of Quest

-Restructuring 0.04
+Restructuring

-Non-core legal costs -
+Tax effects of adjustments (1) (0.08)

-Loss in fair value change of warrant liability $^{(1)}$ 0.68
+Loss in fair value change of warrant liability (2) 0.68

-Gain on legal settlement (0.05)

-Tax effects of adjustments (2) (0.08)

-Dilution impact from adjustments (1)(3) (0.05)
+Dilution impact from adjustments (2)(3) (0.02)

-Rounding -

-Adjusted diluted earnings per share \$ 1.26
+Adjusted diluted earnings per share \$ 1.59